69d9/DosUrL/README.md

 - Provides a lightweight solution for security assessments and network stress testing.

 ## Options
 - **-p PORT, --port PORT**: Define the target port, default is 8080
-- **-t THREADS, --threads THREADS**: Set the number of threads to use, default is 150
 - **-u, --url**: Specify the target URL or IP address
 - **-h, --help**: Show the help menu